melectronicslab/b-jvm/README.md

 A JVM for the web.
 Bring back the applet! /s

+**This project is not, in any way, affiliated with or endorsed by Oracle, Inc. or the OpenJDK project.**

 ## Why?

 I (Timothy) have three overarching goals for the project, in roughly descending order: 1. to learn about compilers and runtimes; 2. to make it easy to run and interface with modern, OpenJDK-based Java projects in the browser, without extensive rewrites; 3. to push the envelope of WebAssembly a bit.